-In recent years, the cost to purchase or build of affordable housing has increased, just like the cost of all housing types.
+In recent years, the cost to preserve or build affordable housing has increased, just like the cost of all housing types.
 That means that public dollars have been able to purchase fewer units over time and that going forward it is reasonable to assume that affordable units will cost, on average, \$350,000 to preserve or build.

-In this context, the Regional Affordable Housing Task Force has set the goal of building or preserving 44,000 units of affordable housing to serve people earning less than 50% AMI over the next five years.
+In this context, the Regional Affordable Housing Task Force has set the goal of building or preserving XX,XXX units of affordable housing to serve people earning less than 50% AMI over the next five years.